|Guide||♦||116 Triplogs||2 Topics|

-The trail starts at 9600 feet and climbs 1312 feet to the 10,912 foot summit in a little over three miles.
-The trail condition is pretty good; it used to be a 4x4 road before the area was designated a wilderness.
+The trail starts at 9600 feet and climbs 1312 feet to the 10,912-foot summit in a little over three miles.
+The trail condition is pretty good; it used to be a 4x4 road before the area was designated wilderness.
 It still shows signs of being a double track in places, but it has reverted enough that it feels like a trail and not one of those annoying roads that we sometimes have to include on our hikes.
 The route seems a tad longer than the three miles cited by the Forest Service.
-It is possible that they scaled the distance off a map rather than using a wheel or a pedometer.
+It is possible that they scaled the distance off the map rather than using a wheel or a pedometer.

 The area burned about fifty years ago, and as is usual at such altitudes, much of the burn area is now dominated by a climax Aspen forest.
 This hike (along with portions of the Hart Prairie road northwest of Flagstaff) is one of the most dramatic fall color places in the state.
 The rest of the vegetation is primarily fir and Englemann Spruce, with a smattering of oak at the lower levels of the trail.
 If you look carefully, you can spot bear scratch marks on Aspen trunks in places where game trails cross the route.
 The last Grizzly Bear in Arizona was killed on Escudilla in 1936.
-It is a shame that Oso Plateado, the southern or Mexican Grizz is no longer with us.
-(Edward Abbey says singular is Griz, plural is Grizz.
+It is a shame that Oso Plateado, the southern or Mexican Grizz, is no longer with us.
+(Edward Abbey says singular is Griz, the plural is Grizz.
 He would have known.)
 His existence in the Sierra Madre south of the border is in some doubt too, due to the use of poisons there.
 At least the wolf is back.
-Some of the reintroduced lobo are in the Escudilla area from time to time.
+Some of the reintroduced Lobo is in the Escudilla area from time to time.

 Just under a mile and a half up the trail, the route crosses Tool Box Meadow, a lovely open clearing.
 Here, you can start to appreciate the views of the surrounding area.
 This is a good place to spot elk early in the day or at dusk.
-At the two mile point, the Government Trail crosses our route.
+At the two-mile point, the Government Trail crosses our route.
 This junction is signed.
-Beyond this point which is at about 10,500, the modest climb levels a bit and skirts another clearing before approaching the summit.
+Beyond this point, which is at about 10,500, the modest climb levels a bit and skirts another clearing before approaching the summit.
 On this trip, we turned back at this point due to an approaching storm.
 An old iron tower sits on the peak.
 Climbing it gives a view above the trees.
 On a clear day, one can see the San Francisco Peaks off to the northwest, Mt.
 Graham to the southeast, and the Mogollon Mountains and Black Range of the Gila Wilderness Area to the southeast, as well as the Blue Primitive Area directly south.
-If one had to spend the next twenty years hiking in a 75 mile radius around Escudilla, it would not be a bad thing.
+If one had to spend the next twenty years hiking in a 75-mile radius around Escudilla, it would not be a bad thing.
 You are less than ten miles from the New Mexico line here.

 While on the tower, see if you can spot two peaks that look like rabbit ears.
-They mark the location of the Lost Adams Diggings, the richest gold find ever in North America.
+They mark the location of the Lost Adams Diggings, the richest gold finds ever in North America.
 The diggings were reportedly somewhere in the Malapai lava flows to the north.
 Before being attacked by resident Apaches under Chief Nana, the miners dug out nuggets larger than robin's eggs.
 If you find it, please post the location on HAZ; we can all retire.
-For interesting historical perspective on the area, two books are recommended: Apache Gold and Yacqui Silver by J. Frank Dobie; and Black Range Tales, by James "Uncle Jimmie" McKenna.
-McKenna's story of the Lost Adams Diggings was-very loosely- used as the basis for the movie McKenna's Gold which was, for some reason, filmed in Mounument Valley and Canyon De Chelly rather than this area.
+For an interesting historical perspective on the area, two books are recommended: Apache Gold and Yacqui Silver by J. Frank Dobie; and Black Range Tales, by James "Uncle Jimmie" McKenna.
+McKenna's story of the Lost Adams Diggings was-very loosely- used as the basis for the movie McKenna's Gold, which was, for some reason, filmed in Monument Valley and Canyon De Chelly rather than this area.

 This 3 mile walk to the top of Arizona's third highest mountain is such an outstanding trail that it has been given recognition by Congress as a National Recreational Trail.
 The scenery is magnificent, the surroundings are picturesque and the walking is comparatively easy, considering the heights to which you are headed.
 More of a pleasant stroll than a strenuous climb, this is the trail that the Alpine District recommends to outings groups to when they ask the Forest Service to point out a good day hike.